 - Individual weekly supervision with an independent supervisor

-Consultation-Liaison fellows provide psychiatric services to all other Northwestern University specialties and locations, including internal medicine, general surgical services, intensive care units, rehabilitation medicine, oncology, general and specialty surgery, transplant, Prentice Women’s Hospital and neurology.
+Consultation-Liaison fellows provide psychiatric services to other Northwestern Medicine specialties and locations, including internal medicine, general surgical services, intensive care units, rehabilitation medicine, oncology, general and specialty surgery, transplant, Prentice Women’s Hospital, and neurology.

-Clinical training includes extensive experience in medically oriented psychiatric consultation to gain the skills and experience necessary to evaluate and treat complex psychological problems.
-The curriculum consists of inpatient rotations in the general medical and surgical setting of Northwestern Memorial Hospital and Shirley Ryan AbilityLab, as well as several longitudinal outpatient experiences.
-These include:
+Clinical training includes extensive experience in medically oriented psychiatric consultation to gain the skills and experience necessary to evaluate and treat complex psychiatric problems.
+The curriculum consists of inpatient rotations in the general medical and surgical setting of Northwestern Memorial Hospital, Prentice Women’s Hospital, and Shirley Ryan AbilityLab

 - Liver Transplant Center

 - AbilityLab Integrated Pain Management Center

 - Palliative Care Consultation Service